anandakelvin/b3k3n-ssr/README.md

 ### Approach

-The fetching queries is implemented using RTK Query because it handles the state reconciliation between the server and the client via Rehydration, and it handles caching as well.
-The bookmarks feature is implemented using Redux persist.
+The fetching queries is implemented using RTK Query because it supports handling state reconciliation between the server and the client via Rehydration, and it handles caching as well.
+The bookmarks feature is implemented using Redux persist, utilizing localStorage.
 The hybrid CSR/SSR data fetching technique is implemented inside every Page.getInitialProps as getInitialProps in invoked both in client when navigating and server during initial page load.

 # Crawlers Perspective